All Makeup Skin Hair Nails How-To Beauty Amplified Spoilers IPSY 101 Ingredient Index

 Hold up a piece of white paper or a bright white T-shirt next to your face in natural light.
 If your skin looks slightly yellow against the white, you have a warm undertone.
 If your skin looks red and rosy up against the tee or paper, you most likely have cool skin undertones.
 If you can wear both colors without feeling like you look washed out, you may have a neutral or olive undertone.

-4. Try On Silver and Gold Accessories
+4. Try on Silver and Gold Accessories

 This trick isn't so much an exact science as it is about determining what makes you feel best.
 If you tend to love how gold jewelry looks on your skin, you may have warm undertones.
 Meanwhile, those who favor silver jewelry often have cool undertones.
 If you love wearing both, it's possible that you have neutral tones.